DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 <p class="text-center"><img src="../../assets/images/guide21.png" alt="Permissions" class="my-3 border border-3 border-primary rounded rounded-3"></p>

 <p>After installation, the first time per account, Meddicc Score needs to be configured to appear in different locations in the HubSpot UI.
-Hubspot Admins can select the location by going to <strong>Settings > Connected Apps > Meddicc Score > App cards > Manage Locations</strong>.
+HubSpot Admins can select the location by going to <strong>Settings > Connected Apps > Meddicc Score > App cards > Manage Locations</strong>.
 They can be added to the different views (Default view is the first one).</p>

 <p>* Users must have <strong>Customize record page layout</strong> permissions or <strong>Super Admin permissions</strong> to create cards and customize a record.
 If you are unable to add the card, see the <a href="#cannot-add-cards">I cannot add cards to my view</a> section below for troubleshooting steps.</p>